Ben Olson

-Benjamin James Olson (born February 28, 1983) is a former American football quarterback.
-He played college football at UCLA.
+Benjamin James Olson (born February 28, 1983) is an American former football college quarterback.
+He played four injury-plagued seasons of college football at UCLA, starting 10 games (and appearing in four others).

-High school career
+Early life

 Born in Missoula, Montana, Olson grew up in Thousand Oaks, California, where he played quarterback for Thousand Oaks High School in California for four years.
 For three of those years, he played on the varsity team, alongside David Anderson.